30 January 2019

-Jersey’s emergency response teams will join forces in January in a move that aims to provide a modern and efficient service that is more responsive to the needs of islanders.
+The move aims to provide a modern and efficient service that is more responsive to the needs of islanders.

-The unit will be based at Police Headquarters and will bring control room staff from each service together, in a single, combined control room, to deal with emergency calls and share resources.
+The unit is based at Police headquarters and has brought together control room staff from each service into a single Combined Control Room to deal with emergency calls and share resources.

-Home Affairs Minister, Connétable Len Norman, said: “The Combined Control Room is an important step towards delivering a modern, effective, efficient and integrated ‘blue lights’ and emergency response service, which works together and responds to the needs of our community.
+Home Affairs Minister, Connétable Len Norman, said: “I am delighted to see the Combined Control Room in operation.
+It marks a significant milestone in our collective efforts to a deliver a modern, effective, efficient and integrated ‘blue lights’ and emergency response service, which works together and responds to the needs of our community.